Omar-p/learning-notes/aws/aws.md

 - Direct connect & dynamic vpn both utilize BGP.
 - it's made up self manged network(AS) Autonomous System.
   - AS : it could be a large network or a collection of routers but in either way it controlled by one single entity.
-  - from BGP perspective it's a black box. it only concern about routing in and out in your AS.
+  - from BGP perspective it's a black box. it only concerns about routing in and out in your AS.
 - each AS has a unique number.
 (ASN) allocated by IANA(0-64511)public or ARIN(64512-65535) private.
   - ASN is used to identify the AS and to exchange routing information.
 - BGP operates over tcp/179 - it's reliable and connection oriented.